 Research & Development & Innovation (R&D&I)

-National funding for R&D projects, competitiveness clusters, and research infrastructure.
+National funding for R&D projects, competitiveness clusters, and research infrastructure

 Contact us

 In October 2022, the European Commission released the new Framework for State aid for research and development and innovation – an update of the 2014 version.
-It describes the criteria that are used by the European Commission to assess State aid granted by Member States to encourage and stimulate new investments in R&D&I activities in Europe, especially those that would remain un- or under-realised without State support due to market failures.
-Certain R&D&I grants may be considered compatible with the internal market if they fulfil a number of conditions presented in this document.
+It describes the criteria that are used by the European Commission to assess State aid granted by Member States to encourage and stimulate new investments in R&D&I activities in Europe, especially those that would remain unrealised or under-realised without State support due to market failures.
+Certain R&D&I grants may be considered compatible with the internal market if they meet a number of conditions presented in this document.

 The R&D&I framework applies across all technological domains, industries, and sectors.
 The Commission has specified R&D&I initiatives for which State aid may be compatible with the internal market.
 These initiatives include: